 I was ready though.
-I had a desire to do well and I was dialed in physically, mentally and emotionally.
+I had a deexperienced in a race. sire to do well and I was dialed As a result, I started to climb the in physically, mentally and emo- race ladder battling my way tionally.

 However, things took an unexpected turn the Thursday before I was due to fly.
 I found myself in A&E in West Middlesex hospital with swollen glands and struggling to breathe.